-Gaz Métro-QDA - regulated by the Régie
+Gaz Métro-QDA - Regulated by the Régie

-Criteria Score Excellent Analysis (1) Deemed Equity Good Satisfactory Below Average Poor Gaz Métro-QDA has a deemed equity of 46% (38.5% in common equity, 7.5% in preferred stock).
+Criteria Score Analysis (1) Deemed Equity Excellent Good Satisfactory Below Average Poor Gaz Métro-QDA has a deemed equity of 46% (38.5% in common equity, 7.5% in preferred stock).
 With equity injections in F2015, Gaz Métro-QDA's actual capital structure is in line with its regulatory target (54% debt and 46% equity).
 (2) Allowed ROE Excellent Good Satisfactory Below Average Poor The Régie agreed to not apply the automatic ROE adjustment formula and to set the ROE at 8.90% for F2016 and F2017 as it had done for F2014 and F2015.
 Gaz Métro-QDA has achieved its actual ROE close to the deemed ROE over the past several years.
 (3) Energy Cost Recovery Excellent Good Satisfactory Below Average Poor There is no natural gas price risk for Gaz Métro-QDA as it is not responsible for purchasing natural gas from suppliers.
 Natural gas purchase costs are passed on to ratepayers at rates set by the Régie.
 Gaz Métro-QDA collects the payments from its customers on a monthly basis.
 (4) Capital and Operating Cost Recovery Excellent Good Satisfactory Below Average Poor Major capital and operating costs are pre-approved by the Régie and recovered through distribution rates.
 Interim base-rate increases have been frequently authorized.
 Future test periods are fully incorporated for rate-case decisions.
 (5) COS versus IRM Excellent Good Satisfactory Below Average Poor Gaz Métro-QDA expects to continue using the COS method until a new incentive mechanism is implemented, which is expected for F2018.
 (6) Political Interference Excellent Good Satisfactory Below Average Poor There has been no adverse legislation in the regulated natural gas utility sector in Québec.
-(7) Retail Rate Excellent Good Satisfactory Below Average Poor N/A (8) Stranded Cost Recovery Excellent Good Satisfactory Below Average Poor Gaz Métro-QDA has a limited history of stranded costs.
-(9) Rate Freeze Excellent Good Satisfactory Below Average Poor Rates have never been frozen and are not expected to be frozen in the fore-seeable future.
-(10) Market Structure (Deregulation) Excellent Satisfactory Poor The gas utility business has remained fully regulated under the Régie.
+(7) Stranded Cost Recovery Excellent Good Satisfactory Below Average Poor Gaz Métro-QDA has a limited history of stranded costs.
+(8) Rate Freeze Excellent Good Satisfactory Below Average Poor Rates have never been frozen and are not expected to be frozen in the foreseeable future.